 See the diagram below for the typical configuration of a UAN project.
 Configurations for other combinations produce simple diagrams.
 Promoter will display the design configuration in the design tab of the project file.

 The revenues are essentially constant in real terms over the life of the project.
 However, two competing effects will change the shape.
 If the local and more profitable market is increasing in size, then the revenues will increase over time.
 However, if the commodity price is reducing in real times, then the revenues will decrease.
 In practice, both effects play a part.

 The first two or three years will typically show a utilization which is below the ultimate figure, as managers and operators become more familiar with and better able to operate the plant.

-At the end of the project's life, the plant may be sold for scrap, providing additional cash flow to the project.
+At the end of the project's life, the plant may be sold for scrap, providing a small additional cash flow to the project.